graeme-a-stewart/cpp-concurrency/doc/XY-TBBGraphsExercise.md

 # TBB Tutorial - Scientific Data Processing Exercise

-In this final part of the TBB tutorial we shall build up a simple, but realistic, example of scientific data processing.
-The exercise is the following:
+In this final part of the TBB tutorial we shall build up a simple, but failrly realistic, example of scientific data processing.
+The exercise is the
+following:

 - We have a detector that consists of a grid of pixels, 100x100.